hanlizhang/first-move/docs/CLOUD_SYNC_IMPORT_MAPPING.md

 ## 7. Trust boundary

 Clients may read their import audit and mapping rows but cannot write them directly.
-A future narrow authenticated server endpoint or security-definer RPC validates the normalized payload, derives ownership from `auth.uid()`, performs the transaction, and writes server-authoritative tables.
+The implemented narrow authenticated security-definer RPC validates the normalized payload, derives ownership from `auth.uid()`, performs the transaction, and writes server-authoritative tables.
 Service-role, database, OpenAI, and RevenueCat secrets never enter clients.